Planning a trip to San Juan Island, Washington? Here are our picks for the best things to do, where to eat and where to stay!

 San Juan Island, the second largest of Washington’s San Juan Islands, is known for its temperate climate, easy-going island vibe, and multitude of outdoor recreation options.
 A place where there’s seemingly an adventure around every corner, there is an activity here suited for almost every interest.
-Here are our top picks for what to do on San Juan Island!
+Read below for our travel guide to San Juan Island, Washington.

 Best Things To Do On San Juan Island, Washington